Kaooori/ES26-HJKL4/README.md

 ====================================================
-*** TICK-IT TICKETING SYSTEM INFORMATION CENTER
+*** TICKIT TICKETING SYSTEM INFORMATION CENTER
 ====================================================

-Welcome to the Tick-It!
+Welcome to the TickIt!

 This text serves as a guide on how to operate this program.
 Please make sure to read through it before utilizing the ticketing system.